Delaware

 treatment facility & decide to partner and build one plant in

-the mid-1990s.
-Key requirements: reliable movement of
+requirements: reliable movement of

 wastewater, fast on-site service, rapid delivery of original